Stepwise functional refoundation of relational concept analysis: Examples

-Hence the question: Why does RCA return only one solution, and which one?
+Hence the question raised in the previous section: Why does RCA return only one solution, and which one?
 Answering it requires to reconsider the RCA semantics.
-More precisely, it requires to define formally which families of concept lattices could be considered as acceptable solutions and which of them is returned by the RCA operator.
+More precisely, it requires to define formally which families of concept lattices could be considered as acceptable solutions and which of them is returned by the RCA operation.